Blendify/blender-manual/blender_docs/manual/modeling/surfaces/introduction.rst

    Surface Weight 5.

 Guess what?
-Yes, it works exactly like :doc:`NURBS Curves </modeling/curves/introduction#weight>` ! *Weight* specifies how much each control point "pulls" on the curve.
+Yes, it works exactly like :ref:`NURBS Curves <modeling-curve-weight>` ! *Weight* specifies how much each control point "pulls" on the curve.

 In (*Surface Weight 5*), a single control point, labeled ``C``,